- CBT for Addiction and Co-occurring Disorders

 - teaching effective communication skills

-CBT takes many forms and is adaptable for self-help — a therapist doesn’t always need to be on standby in order for it to work.
+An advantage of CBT is that it is adaptable for self-help — a therapist doesn’t always need to be on standby for it to work.

 CBT Techniques for Substance Abuse

-Therapists will employ different cognitive behavioral therapy strategies or techniques depending on the patient’s unique needs, but here are some of the most common ones.
+Therapists will employ different cognitive behavioral therapy strategies or techniques for drug or alcohol treatment depending on the patient’s unique needs, but here is a list of some of the most common ones.

 Exposure Therapy